Ofir-Rosen/p5-ServerTest/README.md

 in line 9 the section "url = "http://localHost:8080";" sets the URL for the server.
 This can be a web page but because our Python code runs a server on port 8080 we're looking there.

-if the sketch.js looks at this server and recieves a 0 it will show a blank screen, if the sketch.js recieves any other numbers it will loop an example video file that can be found in the assets folder. if you want to change this video make sure to change line 22 of the sketch.js file to reflect the new file name
-	 fingers = createVideo('assets/fingers.mov');
+	- if the sketch.js looks at this server and recieves a 0 it will show a blank screen,
+	- if the sketch.js recieves any other numbers it will loop an example video file that can be found in the assets folder. if you want to change this video make sure to change line 22 of the sketch.js file to reflect the new file name fingers = createVideo('assets/fingers.mov');
-  Variable^                          ^Folder/FileName